China Halts Transportation Out Of Wuhan To Contain Coronavirus. Could It Backfire?

 He cites the practical challenges and potential human rights violations involved with effectively locking down a city of 11 million people.

-Then there's the fact that the virus has already spread well beyond Wuhan – suggesting the transportation shutdown amounts to closing the stable door after the horse has bolted.
+Then there's the fact that the virus has already spread well beyond Wuhan — suggesting that the transportation shutdown amounts to closing the stable door after the horse has bolted.

 But worst of all, says Gostin, "there's very good reason to believe that it could actually backfire very badly."